- Awards + Funding

 I have to come up to campus.
 What are the protocols for being on campus?

-Starting August 10, we are asking everyone who visits our campuses to wear a non-medical mask in all indoor public areas.
+Starting November 20, everyone who visits our campuses must wear a non-medical mask in all indoor public areas.
 Public areas include building entryways and atriums, hallways, stairwells, washrooms, and study areas.

 Even with limited numbers of people on campus, common areas can be congested, making it difficult to consistently maintain a safe physical distance.
 Non-medical masks are proven to protect others from the spread of the virus, so we ask everyone to do their part to protect each other.
 For those who are not able to wear a mask for medical or other reasons, please be especially careful to maintain a safe distance.